 Natural Hoof Care

-What to learn what a natural diet is?
+Want to learn what a natural diet is?
 We can help you learn what things are good for horses and what is not.
 Unfortunately most if not all commercially available horse feed is full of ingredients that are unhealthy for horses and even cause conditions such as laminitis.
 But it is not just what you feed horses but also the method.
 It is important to keep in mind the biology and natural behavior of horses in regards to diet.
-There are many important concepts and principles that need to be applied to diet to keep horses healthy.
+There are many important concepts and principles that need to be applied to keep horses healthy.
+Learn More

 Our vital mission is to advance the humane care and management of domestic equines worldwide through the application of proven practices and principles based on the research and findings of wild, free roaming equines living naturally in the U.S. Great Basin as well as to advocate for the preservation of these wild, free-roaming horses living on U.S. public lands.

 Learn more and get involved!
 Contact us for more information or a consult.
 Also be sure to visit the AANHCP (Association for the Advancement of Natural Horse Care Practices) and ISNHCP (Institute for the Study of Natural Hoof Care Practices).